 Pvt.
 John Byrne Aldred was born on June 20, 1918, to Alfred R. Aldred and Kathleen Byrne-Aldred in Louisville, Kentucky.
 He was one of the couples’ three sons.
 His family resided at 2312 Kentucky Street in Louisville, Kentucky.
 From 1924 – 1932 he attended St. Louis Bertrand Grade School.
 He then attended St. Xavier High School and Ahrens Trade School and worked for the Railway Express Company.
 The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his mother as his contact person.
-On January 22, 1941, John was drafted into the U. S. Army.
-He was sent to Fort Knox, Kentucky, where he was assigned to D Company, 192nd Tank Battalion.
+On January 22, 1941, John was one of 22 men drafted into the U. S. Army who were assigned to D Company, 192nd Tank Battalion.
 This was done because the company had been a Kentucky National Guard unit and the Army was attempting to fill out the rosters of the letter companies with men from their home states.

 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.